-The second step of Emotion Coaching, according to Dr. Gottman, is seeing your child’s expressions of emotion as opportunities for teaching and intimacy.
+The second step of Emotion Coaching is seeing your child’s expressions of emotion as opportunities for teaching and intimacy.
 Rather than seeing negative expressions of emotion as a problem that needs to be “dealt with” or “fixed,” or even as the result of some kind of parental incompetence, the realization that such moments can be used to teach your child may come as a huge relief.
-Our research has shown that these are the times in which your youngster needs your support the most.
+These are the times your child needs your support the most.
 Working through your child’s emotions with them, teaching them how to process their emotions, and showing your care for them will allow them to grow in a multitude of ways.
 For example, it will help them to become better at self-soothing and they will learn to work through problems themselves.
-Improving your child’s ability to navigate low-intensity situations, such as the loss of an ice cream cone, a poor grade on a test, or a trivial argument with a friend, will encourage them to come to you during more difficult times in their life.
+Improving your child’s ability to navigate low-intensity situations, such as the loss of an ice cream cone, will encourage them to come to you during more difficult times in their life.
 Their trust in you will also allow the intimacy in your relationship to grow.

 Kendra’s six-year-old son, Ben, has always wanted a dog.
-Really, really wanted one.
-A dog person herself, she would love to make his dream a reality, but living in a small apartment in the city makes their mutual desire impossibile.
-Taking a walk in the park one day, she and Ben spot a few youngsters gallivanting joyfully through the playground with several adorable puppies.
-He predictably bursts out crying.
+A dog person herself, she would love to make his dream a reality, but living in a small apartment in the city makes their mutual desire impossible.
+Taking a walk in the park one day, she and Ben spot several adorable puppies.
+He bursts out crying.
 At the end of her own emotional leash, feeling helpless and exhausted, Kendra cannot believe that she has to deal with “the conversation” all over again.
 But this time, with the help of Emotion Coaching, she has the tools to lead it in a different, more positive direction.

-Ben is still upset, but he is no longer sobbing hysterically.
+Ben is still upset, but he is no longer sobbing.
 His mother’s words have soothed him temporarily, but their long-term effect will be much greater.
-As he watches the children play with their dog, and imagines having one of his own someday, he sees that his Mom understands him and feels that his feelings are being taken seriously.
+As he watches the children play with their dog and imagines having one of his own someday, he sees that his Mom understands him and feels that his feelings are being taken seriously.
 This six-year-old has learned a little bit about the values of patience and compromise.
-In the future, when the sight of another kid and his dog trigger his envy and sadness, he will remember his mother’s words, and their effect will last – he will feel more confident in his ability to soothe himself with the gain of some perspective on his short-term desires.
+In the future, when the sight of another kid and his dog trigger his envy and sadness, he will remember his mother’s words, and their effect will last.
+He will feel more confident in his ability to soothe himself with the gain of some perspective on his short-term desires.